 11And He gave some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers, 12for the equipping of the saints for the work of service [diakonias-of ministry], to the building up of the body of Christ; 13 until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a mature man, to the measure of the stature which belongs to the fullness of Christ.
 14As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming; 15but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ, 16from whom the whole body, being fitted and held together by what every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love.
 Eph 4:11-16 NASB

-Involving each saint in one another ministry is essential to harmonious relationships in our congregation community.
+Involving each saint in one another ministry is essential to harmonious relationships in a congregation community.

-It was the norm rather than the exception our church building and outside of it in our homes and daily endeavors.
-Yet, even in the 40’s and 50’s most churches majored on their church doctrine and minored on relationships.
+Saints informally in conversation offered teaching, reproof, correction and instruction, It was the norm rather than the exception our church building and outside of it in our homes and daily endeavors.
+Yet, even in the 40’s and 50’s many churches majored on their church doctrine and minored on relationships.

 We are to grow up in all aspects into Him who is the head, even Christ.
 Even, “If your brother sins against you, go and point out his fault.”